oernster/3D-Printer-Launcher/README.md

 Small Windows launcher for my 3D‑printer helper tools:

-- Qidi temperature dashboard (Flask web UI)
+- Qidi temperature dashboard (Flask app served by Waitress WSGI)
-- Voron/Generic Klipper temperature dashboard (Flask web UI)
+- Voron/Generic Klipper temperature dashboard (Flask app served by Waitress WSGI)
 - Qidi `webcamd` SSH restart helper

 The launcher is a single windowed app (PySide6/Qt) that starts each tool in its